PRBonn/SHINE_mapping/README.md

 3. SHINE Mapping supports both the offline batch mapping and the incremental sequential mapping.
 For incremental mapping, one can either load a fixed pre-trained decoder from the batching mapping on a similar dataset (set `load_model: True`) or train the decoder for `freeze_after_frame` frames on-the-fly and then freeze it afterwards (set `load_model: False`).
 The first option would lead to better mapping performance.

 4. You can use the `mc_vis_level` parameter to have a trade-off between the scene completion and the exact measurement accuracy.
 This parameter indicate at which level of the octree the marching cubes reconstruction would be conducted.
-The larger the value of `mc_vis_level` (but not larger than `tree_level_feat`), the more scene completion ability you would gain.
+The larger the value of `mc_vis_level` (but not larger than `tree_level_feat`), the more scene completion ability you would gain (but also some artifacts such as a double wall may appear).
 And with the small value, SHINE mapping would only reconstruct the part with actual measurements without filling the holes.
+The safest way to avoid the holes on the ground is to set `mc_mask_on: False` to disable the masking for marching cubes.

+5. The incremental mapping with regularization strategy (setting `continual_learning_reg: True`) can achieve incremental neural mapping without storing a ever-growing data pool which would be a burden for the memory.
+The coefficient `lambda_forget` needs to be fine-tuned under different feature octree and point sampling settings.
+The recommended value is between `1e5` to `1e8`.
+A pre-trained decoder is also recommended to be loaded during incremental mapping with regularization for better performance.

 </details>